Br3nda/drupal-module-flickr/README.txt

     or '/sites/all/modlues'.
 2.)
 Enable the module in 'admin/build/modules/'.
 3.)
 Configure the API Key '/admin/settings/flickr'.
 4.)
-Add flickr the sites input filters. 'admin/settings/filters'.
+Add the flickr filter to one of your input formats by following the configure link 'admin/settings/filters'.
 5.)
 Allow permissions '/admin/user/access'.

 Usage: